TRMSC/bludit-statimize-plugin/README.md

 #### Settings:
 - Go to the plugin area of the admin panel, activate the Statimize plugin and open its settings.
-- Type in static site urls for removing their items from the navbar - use a several line for every url.
+- Type in or copy static site urls in the text area for removing their items from the navbar - use a several line for every url.